protocol-registries/http-fields/.github/ISSUE_TEMPLATE/registration-request.md

 ---
 name: Registration Request
-about: For requests to register a new REGISTRY_VALUE_NAME
+about: For requests to register a new HTTP Field Name
 title: ''
 labels: new registration
 assignees: ''